-- 2 Check the person for a response.
-If unresponsive, shout for help and call an ambulance right away. - 3 Provide rescue breathing if the person is not breathing, but pulse is felt.
-1 breath every 6 seconds or 10 breaths per minute.
-Check for pulse every 2 minutes. - 4 Begin CPR (cardiopulmonary resuscitation) if there is no pulse. - 5 Continue to perform CPR until emergency help arrives and manages the person or till there are signs of life and the person starts to breathe normally. - 6 Put the person in recovery if they are becoming responsive and breathing normally.
-Keep the victim dry and warm if possible.
+- 1. Remove the person from the water without endangering yourself. - 2.
+Check the person for a response.
+If unresponsive, shout for help and call an ambulance right away. - 3.
+Give rescue breaths if the person has a pulse but isn't breathing.
+Administer 1 breath every 6 seconds or 10 breaths per minute.
+Check for pulse every 2 minutes. - 4.
+Begin CPR if there is no pulse. - 5.
+Continue to perform CPR until emergency help arrives and manages the person or till there are signs of life and the person starts to breathe normally. - 6.
+If the person becomes responsive and starts breathing normally, place them in the recovery position.
+Keep the person dry and warm if possible. - the recovery position is a lateral prone position used for individuals who are unconscious yet still breathing. - When unconscious, relaxed muscles can cause the tongue to block the airway.
+However, this can be prevented by tilting the head back and lifting the chin.